-Flights you (or a travel agent) book: Arrive in Maun, Botswana (MUB) from Johannesburg, South Africa (JNB) around midday on August 6 via South African Airlink – we will send details when the flight schedule is confirmed.
-If you are arriving from our Meerkats extension, see the Flights section in its itinerary for arrival information.
-Depart from Lusaka, Zambia (LUN) on August 22.
+Flights you (or a travel agent) book: Arrive in Maun, Botswana (MUB) from Johannesburg, South Africa (JNB) at 1:45pm on August 5 via South African Airlink – we will send details when the flight schedule is confirmed.
+Depart from Lusaka, Zambia (LUN) after 12:00am on August 21.

 Flights we book for you: Four internal flights are included in the trip cost.

 Camp in HATAB (Hospitality and Tourism Association of Botswana) sites with no fixed buildings or facilities.
 Our outfitters handle all camp set-up, so you can fully enjoy your wilderness experience.
-You will be in 2-person tents (9x9ft) with a high roof, attached bathroom (9×7.5ft) with shower (hot water provided), and a covered area in front of the tent (9x7ft).
+Accommodations are a bit more rugged than a lodge, but you will be in 2-person tents (9x9ft) with a high roof, attached bathroom (9×7.5ft) with shower (hot water provided), and a covered area in front of the tent (9x7ft).
 Comfortable camp beds are made up with mattresses, sheets, duvets, and pillows.
 You’ll dine in a dining tent or beneath the stars depending on the weather.
 Electricity is not available while in our mobile camps; the safari vehicle has the ability to charge camera batteries.

 Take comfort in “luxury, en-suite” permanent safari tents at Flatdogs Camp in Zambia.
 Each tent has a door to a shaded open-air bathroom with a hot shower, flush toilet, and washbasin.